-- 8.1.1 The hearing body will comprise of no less than 3 members of the IPC Anti-Doping Committee and has the right to be accompanied by Committee counsel. - 8.1.2 Unless agreed to by the Athlete and the IPC, the hearing shall begin within thirty (30) days of the notification under Article 7.2. - 8.1.3 The Athlete has the right to be represented by counsel and the right to an interpreter, approved by the IPC and at the Athlete's own expense. - 8.1.4 Not more than 2 representatives of the Athlete's NPC and 1 representative from the applicable Sport concerned shall be invited. - 8.1.5 The IPC will present its assertion of the Anti-Doping Rule Violation(s).
-Each party has the right to present evidence including submission of written material and the right to call witnesses. - 8.1.6 The IPC reserves the right to conduct the hearing by telephone conference call.
+- 8.1.1 The hearing body will normally comprise of no less than 3 members of the IPC Anti-Doping Committee and has the right to be accompanied by Committee counsel.
+If the Athlete or other individual acknowledges the Anti-Doping Rule Violation and accepts the consequences proposed by the IPC, the hearing body may comprise 1 member of the IPC Anti-Doping Committee. - 8.1.2 Unless agreed to by the Athlete and the IPC, the hearing shall begin within thirty (30) days of the notification under Article 7.2. - 8.1.3 The Athlete has the right to be represented by counsel and the right to an interpreter, approved by the IPC and at the Athlete's own expense. - 8.1.4 Not more than 2 representatives of the Athlete's NPC and 1 representative from the applicable Sport concerned shall be invited. - 8.1.5 The IPC will present its assertion of the Anti-Doping Rule Violation(s).
+Each party has the right to present evidence including submission of written material and the right to call witnesses. - 8.1.6 The IPC reserves the right to conduct the hearing partially or fully by telephone conference call.